Search the Archives

 For restricted records, the public can submit an Application for Clearance to Access Restricted Records.
 This application will be forwarded to the record originating office for approval.
 The applicant will be informed of the decision.
 Archives staff can provide additional information about these requests.
 Researchers are advised to begin this process well in advance of their expected visit.
 Users should use information gained from their research only to analyse the general development.
 They should not report on any specific situation which could lead to the identification of an individual, and they should not disclose any information which could place anyone in danger or compromise the necessary confidentiality of the internal decision-making processes of the United Nations.

-- Use the UN Archives Geneva platform to consult the archives that have been digitized (including the complete League of Nations Archives by the end of 2022) and/or to identify archives and plan your visit to the Archives Reading Room to consult the physical documents that have not been digitized so far.
+- Use the UN Archives Geneva platform to consult the archives that have been digitized (including the complete League of Nations Archives) and/or to identify archives and plan your visit to the Archives Reading Room to consult the physical documents that have not been digitized so far.
 The platform allows to search on two levels: within the archival description (e.g., title, scope and content, creator, etc.) and a full text search of the digitized documents.

 - Physical archives can only be consulted on-site at the Archives Reading Room (B.340).
 Prior to arrival, researchers must submit a request for consultation in order to reserve a seat in the Reading Room, have materials for consultation prepared, and facilitate access to the Palais des Nations.
 Our archivists are available to discuss research interests, provide information on relevant sources, and arrange an appointment for an on-site visit.
 When making your request, please be as specific as possible about your topic and any previous consultation you have had with us.

 - We provide online consultation and reference services similar to those provided on-site, including access to the scanned materials and scanning services where possible.
 Subject to researchers’ needs, we can provide consultation via e-mail or live online conferencing.
 For these requests, please Ask an archivist.